Syrian transitional government: Advisors

+Commissions

 Justice

 On 17 May 2025, al-Sharaa signed Presidential Decrees No. 19 and No. 20, appointing Abdulbaset Abdullatif and Mohammad Reda Jalkhi as heads of the commission.
-They were given 30 days to form a working team and draft the internal regulations required for the commission’s operation, leading to the establishment of the National Commissions for the Missing and Transitional Justice.
+They were given 30 days to form a working team and draft the internal regulations required for the commission's operation, leading to the establishment of the National Commissions for the Missing and Transitional Justice.